alkhe/lambdant/README.md

 ```

 #### P-combinator (`&`)
 Prints and returns the argument.
 This combinator has the lowest precedence -- to avoid confusion, place a space between the combinator and the expression if the expression contains spaces and is not delimited.
+Calls [`$.log`](https://github.com/edge/stdlm#log) under the hood; reassigning `$` will break this functionality.
 [`$.add`](https://github.com/edge/stdlm#add)
 ```js
 &42 -> 42 // 42